folio-org/folio-org.github.io/reference/api/endpoints.md

 {% assign missingCount = moduleCount | minus: presentCount %}
 Present modules count: {{ presentCount }} \
 Missing modules count: {{ missingCount }}

-Links in the "Methods" column were added on 2022-09-10.
-Links will appear after modules have a new merge to their mainline branch.
-For OpenAPI-based modules, if such links are still missing, then that is because the API description has omitted the "`operationId`" property for that method.

 <div class="folio-spacer-content"></div>